Popdeem/Popdeem-SDK-iOS/Docs/facebook_app_setup.md

 # Facebook App Setup

+*In some cases, Popdeem will handle Facebook app registration for clients, to minimise integration time for client.*

 ---

 You will need to set up a Facebook application at the Facebook Dev Centre.
 You can do so by following this [Tutorial](https://developers.facebook.com/docs/apps/register "Facebook Tutorial").
 You will need some details from your project first: